lsst-sitcom/sitcomtn-037/index.rst

 - Deploy the Rapid Analysis framework
 - Begin calculating and logging low-level camera health diagnostics using the Camera Diagnostic Cluster
 - Stand up databases to record the time series of telemetry together with metric values produced by Rapid Analysis and camera health diagnostics (e.g., Sasquatch)
-- Develop the framework for generating alerts that metric values and reduced images are available.
+- Develop the framework for generating notifications and/or alarms that metric values and reduced images are available.

 With this infrastructure in place, we will begin using the tools together to generate, record, alert, display, and ultimately react to non-compliant metric values.
 From this stage, we will expand capabilities to produce a variety of displays via multiple tools, including; metric time series and corresponding telemetry data (Chronograf), scalar fields (Bokeh apps), full focal plane image visualization (Camera Visualization Tool), as well as generate alarms and more detailed reports (Catcher).